 Annual savings = $1,350

-- Amazon Prime / Instant Video – the Amazon Prime service is $99 annually (or $49 for students and teachers), but comes with more than just streaming video services.
+The Amazon Prime service is $99 annually (or $49 for students and teachers), but comes with more than just streaming video services.
 They also offer a 30-Day Free Trial (see link below).
-Amazon Prime includes so many benefits which found here, so the cost of instant video is actually nominal when you take those benefits into account.
+Amazon Prime includes so many benefits, so the cost of instant video is actually nominal when you take those benefits into account.
 You can find many of the same TV programs and movies that Netflix offers (minus the Netflix Originals), so this may be a good option if you just want to watch TV occasionally and don’t care to get deep into a certain series.

 Annual savings = $1,440 (because we’d spend the $99 on Prime anyway)

 Sling is a great replacement to cable if you want to do some surfing and have access to a large variety of content and watch your favorite shows live.
 There are three different packages from Sling – Orange, Blue or Orange and Blue combined.
 You can see which channels are included in each package by visiting Sling’s website.